7 Silent Signs You Could Have Endometriosis

 You feel wiped out

 Some women experience fatigue as an endometriosis symptom.
-While it might be fatigue in and of itself, fatigue is more likely to come from constantly feeling uncomfortable and experiencing chronic pain from the endometriosis, says Laura Douglass, MD, ob-gyn and assistant professor at the University of Chicago.
+While it might be fatigue in and of itself, fatigue is more likely to come from constantly feeling uncomfortable and experiencing chronic pain from the endometriosis, says Dr. Douglass.

 What to know about treatments for endometriosis